ibrahimcesar/next.js-amplify-workshop-with-cdk/README.md

 * If you pay attention the `serverlessBuildOutDir` prop points to `build`.
 The default for NextJS is to build in `.next`.
 But you don’t need to change, in fact, did not change.
 The Construct will take care of create a production optimized bundle in the folder.

 * **Why waste so much time?!?!**, the other solution take 2 lines and zero-config.
 Yeah, but in my real use cases our applications need to be in TypeScript so have our IaC in CDK will keep the cognitive load at the same level and we’ll not need to handle specific configurations.
 Also, this app could be only one piece of several other constructors and it will play little nice with the same tooling.
+Also no YAML black magic and type safety.

 * If you need to deploy over one stack, you’ll need to use the options `cachePolicyName` and `name`, but you can call whatever you want. just try to have a pattern, always help later to gather data, debugging and stuff.
 And remeber that must be unique!